Application, Admission & Enrollment

 I don’t know my address yet when school starts.
 What should I provide when I register?

 We recommend providing a permanent home address that will be valid in the fall.
 In this case, don’t forget to specify “c/o Mr./Mrs.…” if your name does not appear on the mailbox.
 You can then notify the registration office of your change of address at any time.
-The address provided at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.
+The address you provide at the time of registration is particularly important because it is the one that will be used to contact you by mail, if necessary.

 I will be changing my address during the academic year.
 Do I need to notify the university?